nexusformat/definitions/manual/source/classes/contributed_definitions/mpes-structure.rst

 Base Classes Extended in Application Definitions
 ################################################

-We use existent base classes in application definitions and add descriptors:
+The following existent base classes are used in application definitions (with added descriptors):

     :ref:`NXaperture`
        Added fileds to describe analyser apertures and slits.